This is an article in partnership with https://www.i-cio.com/:

 The program — which is still ongoing and not scheduled for completion until at least the middle of 2021 — has involved a raft of technology-powered enhancements, including the enablement of a flexible, mobile workforce, simplified access to services for both end-users and citizens, and the integration and smarter use of multiple datasets.
 Underpinning this has been a large-scale shift to cloud.

 Without these advances, the local authority — which serves the 1.1 million residents of the UK’s second city — would have found its operations severely impaired during the crisis, says Dr Peter Bishop, its director of digital and customer services.
 “The council would have been on its knees if it hadn’t been for the work that we set in train,” he claims.
 “Nobody could have predicted the fact that we could still run our business while we’re in the middle of coronavirus.”

-With the benefit of hindsight, he explains how the transformation program, which is focused on supporting and enabling key council outcomes, has paid huge dividends during the crisis.
+With the benefit of hindsight, he explains how the transformation program, which is focussed on supporting and enabling key council outcomes, has paid huge dividends during the crisis.

 Mobilizing the workforceBishop points to how almost all of its 11,500 employees have been able to continue working thanks to the empowerment of an agile and mobile workforce that can largely operate from anywhere.
 This has proved crucial during the UK’s lockdown period, which has prevented all but the most essential workers from leaving their homes.

 “We mobilized a significant proportion of our ‘business-as-usual’ in 2019 — so we effectively put 8,000 people into agile working,” says Bishop.
 “And we accelerated the final 15% [when the crisis began] so that we could deal with the self-isolation challenge.”